 Student Profile: Sophie Draper, Feeding Growth Intern

-*Disclaimer: The LFS 496 Career Development in Land and Food Systems Practicum is the updated title of the previously-named LFS 496 Career Development in Land and Food Systems Intership.
-Any mentions of the “internship program” are made in reference to the LFS 496 Career Development Practicum.
+*Disclaimer: The Career Development in Land and Food Systems course is the updated title of the previously-named Career Development in Land and Food Systems Internship.

 Internship: Feeding Growth Intern

 What do you study and why does it matter to you?

 I am in Global Resource Systems in the faculty of LFS as a 3rd year student.
 The reason I chose this program is because I am very passionate about sustainable agriculture and its movement in the food sector.
 The changing of our agricultural sector is going to be increasingly important – it is a revolution to come.
 Food has largely become commoditized and therefore it is not seen as powerful as it is anymore.
 Food has the potential to bring people together; it is language, culture and community.
 As we connect ourselves with food, we are healthier, we are happier and we are closer to people around us.
 But now, we’ve become very disconnected from our food.
 That disconnect has implications in all the society, in our personal lives, our relationships and our sense of well-being.
 I’m in this program and chose this internship particularly because I want people to look deeper to our relationship with food.